NicholasSynovic/dnn-dependencies/README.md

 For more information about the dataset, as well as instructions on how to download and access it, please see this [link](https://github.com/SoftwareSystemsLaboratory/PTMTorrent).

+## Project Layout

+Each sub directory of this project contains a `README.md` file that describes the content of that particular directory.

 ## Required Software